OscarBennich/windows-terminal-setup-how-to/README.md

 These instructions are based on [this video](https://www.youtube.com/watch?v=TY_YKz1uvws).
 ## Prerequisites
-- Go to the Microsoft Store
+- Go to the Microsoft Store (search for "store" in Windows)

 ### Install `Windows Terminal`
 - Search for "Windows Terminal"